With just a few weeks to go before the new financial year, now is the time to start working through your end-of-year checklist.

 1. Business Clean Up

-Cleaning up all aspects of your business is a crucial step to your end of year checklist.
-While the term of “cleaning up” your business may have many connotations, for the purposes of an end of year checklist, it is referring to the chance to clean up your client lists and data files.
+Cleaning up all aspects of your business is a crucial step to your end-of-year checklist.
+While the term “cleaning up” your business may have many connotations, for the purposes of an end-of-year checklist, it refers to the chance to clean up your client lists and data files.

 Firstly, cleaning your prospect list to align with your business goals will be an important step.
-You should also however, clean up the data from any old clients, ensure all files have the correct contact information, contracts of sale, and the invoice is balanced.
+You should also, however, clean up the data from any old clients, and ensure all files have the correct contact information, contracts of sale, and the invoice is balanced.

 Ensure at this stage you also ask yourself if now an opportune time is to start fresh with a clean and organised system.